shailu2006/nodejs/README.md

 # Experiments with node JS

 ## General  Instructions
-All projects can be run using the command `node index.js` in your projects main directory.
+All projects can be run using the command `node index.js` in your projects main directory. <br/>
+To use nodemon use the command `npm start` <br/>

 ## List of Experiments
 - [pdfkit](#pdfkit)